 Your air conditioner should be regularly maintained for it to perform at peak efficiency.
 Simple tasks like changing filters can significantly improve the performance of your conditioner.
 It is imperative to ensure that your conditioner is checked by a professional technician at least once annually.
 During the maintenance, you should ask the technician to check whether the refrigerant needs recharging.
 An undercharged refrigerant can affect the performance by up to 20 percent.
 The technician should also check the airflow over the indoor coil, which can degrade over time affecting the performance.
 Correcting the airflow can improve the efficiency of your air conditioner up to 10 percent resulting in significant energy savings.
 The technician should also check the duct system to ensure it is in excellent condition.
 Sealing the duct can offer as much as 15 percent in energy savings.

-Take Advantage of Fans and Ventilation Strategies: Using a fan can make your room feel cooler by up to 10 degrees, and fans use about 10 percent of the energy of a central air conditioner.
+- Take Advantage of Fans and Ventilation Strategies: Using a fan can make your room feel cooler by up to 10 degrees, and fans use about 10 percent of the energy of a central air conditioner.
 You can also take advantage of the modern fans that can be controlled remotely with an app to let you easily manage the fan speeds without standing.
 However, you should always remember to turn off the fans as you walk out of the house as fans cool people, not the house.
 You can also Install MVHR system in your house.

 - Avoid Heating Your Home with Appliances and Lighting: On a hot day, you should avoid using appliances that would heat your home like an oven and instead grill outside.
 You should also install efficient lighting that does not add heat to your home like LED lighting.